-Notices about the admissions timetable are displayed in Newport’s schools, libraries, community and leisure centres and in Newport Matters, the council’s newsletter, which is delivered to every household in Newport.
+The admissions timetable is displayed in Newport’s schools, libraries, community and leisure centres and in Newport Matters, the council’s newsletter, which is delivered to every household in Newport.

-Deadlines are also flagged on the council's social media accounts and you can sign up to receive the residents' e-bulletin
+Deadlines are also flagged on the council's social media accounts.

-It is your responsibility as the parent to look out for these notices and make an application at the appropriate time.
+Parents are responsible for looking out for these notices and making an application at the appropriate time.